Amacita/endless-ships/README.md

    - Extra indentation levels
    - Separating things with tabs instead of spaces, e.g. `mass <tab> 500`
    - Indenting with spaces instead of tabs
+   - Mission files missing an end \` in a conversation node

 If you want the parser to ignore certain non-conformant files, just add them to the ignore list in `src/plugins.clj`.